City profile

 City strategy has placed liveability at the forefront of urban development in recent years.

 Manchester scores exceptionally highly for mobility, air quality, work intensity and inclusivity and equality.
-Factors that will challenge the city's long term liveability are cost of living and safety, which in turn will impact how attractive the city is for young talent.
+Factors that will challenge the city's long term Liveability and Loveability are cost of living and safety, which in turn will impact how attractive the city is for young talent.

-Despite the city's history as a leading industrial and transportation hub, the city falls short in the assets category, specifically in terms of hard infrastructure capacity.
+Despite the city's history as a leading industrial and transportation hub, the city falls short in the Assets and Infrastructure category, specifically in terms of hard infrastructure capacity.
 Additionally, there is a need for improved climate action and dedication to resilience planning for infrastructural assets and city neighbourhoods.

 Looking specifically at the rail sector, there has been a rise of climate-related events that threaten the resilience of railways.
 This includes heatwaves, droughts, floods, heavy rains and landslides.
 Operators in the UK have seen losses of US$3.8bn due to weather-related disruptions.
 Beyond climate threats, the industry has to prepare for other risks – as a recent pandemic, international conflicts and global inflation have shown.
 A whole-of-system response is required to address these challenges.
 Arup's Rail Resilience Framework sets out the foundation for a roadmap for resilient railways.